- OFFICIAL NAME = REPUBLIC OF GUYANA

 - AGRICULTURE = RICE, SUGAR, COFFEE, COCOA, EDIBLE OILS,

 VEGETABLES, TOBACCO, FRUIT AND CATTLE

-Before the arrival of the Europeans, the land was inhabited by the Carib and Arawak tribes.
+Before the arrival of the Europeans, the region was inhabited by the Carib and Arawak tribes.
 It was these who called the region Guiana, which means “land of water”.
-Over the next couple of centuries, the British, Spanish, French and Dutch all fought to own this piece of land.
+Over the next couple of centuries, the British, Spanish, French and Dutch all fought to own this area of land.

 Guyana would eventually gain their independence from Great Britain in 1966, and it would later become a republic in 1970.

-Today in Guyana, due to the exploitation of slaves and the immigrants over the years, about half of the population is of East Indian descent and around 36 percent are of African descent.
+Today in Guyana, due to the exploitation of slaves and the immigrants over the years, around half of the population is of East Indian descent and around 36% are of African descent.

 Guyana is the third smallest country in South America, after both Uruguay and Suriname.